-All pupils who have named the school in their EHC plan will be admitted.
+All pupils who have named the school in their EHC plan as a result of relevant consultation, will be admitted.

 Where two applications cannot otherwise be separated, the LA will follow a fair, clear and effective 'tie-breaker' procedure by allocating the place to the pupil who lives closest to school.